hehelego/ShanghaiTech-CS120-Fall2022-project/README.md

 #### Tests

-You can test part 6 by running the following POSIX shell command, where `$seed` is an integer used as pseudo-random number generator seed.
+You can test part 6 by running the following POSIX shell command on two devices, where `$seed` is an integer used as pseudo-random number generator seed.

 ```bash